Escape-hiring/js-fullstack/SUBJECT.md

 ## Exercise 2: Improvements on the application (40min)

-- It is possible to update the color of tile without using the mouse
-  _Hint: It might be required to still leverage the mouse for selecting a color in the native color picker input_
 - The frontend display is a bit less ugly, and color transitions are animated
 - It is possible to leverage external libraries to achieve this result
+- _Bonus_ It is possible to update the color of tile without using the mouse

+_Hint_: It might be required to still leverage the mouse for selecting a color in the native color picker input.
+Showcase your creativity!

 ## Exercise 3: Improvements on the server (1h40min)